Catherine Hastings1

 by Sir Peter Lily, 1650 2

-Elizabeth Capell was baptised on 4 June 1633 at Hadham Parva, Hertfordshire, England.1 She was the daughter of Arthur Capell, 1st Baron Capell of Hadham and Elizabeth Morrison.1 She married Charles Dormer, 2nd Earl of Carnarvon, son of Robert Dormer, 1st Earl of Carnarvon and Lady Anna Sophia Herbert, before 1653.1 She died on 30 July 1678 at age 45.1 She was buried on 6 August 1678 at Wing, Buckinghamshire, England.1
+Elizabeth Capell was baptised on 4 June 1633 at Hadham Parva, Hertfordshire, EnglandG.1 She was the daughter of Arthur Capell, 1st Baron Capell of Hadham and Elizabeth Morrison.1 She married Charles Dormer, 2nd Earl of Carnarvon, son of Robert Dormer, 1st Earl of Carnarvon and Lady Anna Sophia Herbert, before 1653.1 She died on 30 July 1678 at age 45.1 She was buried on 6 August 1678 at Wing, Buckinghamshire, EnglandG.1

 From before 1653, her married name became Dormer.1